Arnav-Kushesh/create-simple-fullstack-project/README.md

 - If anchor tag with target="\_black" is used then ensure that it has the following attribute rel="noopener noreferrer"
 - If rel="noopener noreferrer" is not there then Puppeteer might add it for security reasons which can cause hydration issues
-- This is a theoretical issue, in practice this issue has not occurred in our testing
+- This is a theoretical issue, in practice this issue has not occurred

 # How to use sitemap generator